How to remove riveted buckles

 Where to get buckle bolts

 If you don’t have buckle bolts or a replacement buckle, you can find them at thisissoul.com.
-They stock all the parts you need to customize or repair your skates, including buckles, bolts, and T-nuts.
+We have stock all the parts you need to customize or repair your skates, including buckles, bolts, and T-nuts.

 What if you don't want to DIY?